Create an Assumable Identity for a GitLab CI/CD Pipeline

 After updating the configuration, commit the changes and the pipeline will run automatically.
 A status box in the dashboard will let you know whether the pipeline runs successfully.

 Click the View Pipeline button, and then click the assume-and-explore job button to open the job’s output from the last run.
-There you should see a list of repos accessible to your group.
+There you should see a list of repos accessible to your organization.

 If you’d like to experiment further with this identity and what the workflow can do with it, there are a few parts of this setup that you can tweak.
 For instance, if you’d like to give this identity different permissions you can change the role data source to the role you would like to grant.